 Please see below for scheduled programs and events.
-We also have Expressions of Interest open for our Reform Ready Series, including a range of short courses and programs.
+We also have Expressions of Interest open for our Short Courses.

 Developed in partnership with UniSA and local government experts, the Strategic Management Program (SMP) has been designed to increase the skills and capabilities of leaders and managers in local government.

 Participants will build high-level leadership and management skills within a local government context, and learn technical skills to manage business functions and enhance innovation, strategic thinking, business acumen and operational excellence.

 Registrations at our events and programs are open to Local Government Professionals Australia, SA members, council employees, employees of regional subsidiaries and Local Government Professionals Australia, SA invited guests unless specified otherwise on the event or program brochure.

 The LG Professionals SA Ignite Program is a leadership learning path for supervisors, team leaders and coordinators in local government across South Australia.

 The focus of the program is to enable those who have limited experience in managing and leading people to develop the competencies required to be successful in their role.